 Bed Bug Facts

 Bed bugs are small, flat, reddish-brown insects that are found in people’s bedrooms.
 They can be found along mattress seams, box springs, headboards, and baseboards, where they hide during the day.
-Bed bugs have a one-year life span during which time a female can lay 200-400 eggs depending on food supply and temperature.
-Eggs hatch in about 10 days.
+Bed bugs have a one-year life span, during which time a female can lay 200-400 eggs depending on food supply and temperature.
+Eggs hatch in about ten days.

-During the night they will bite which usually leaves small itchy red marks, like that of a mosquito bite.
+They will bite during the night, leaving minor, itchy red marks like a mosquito bite.
 The level of reaction varies from person to person.
-Often these bites are found in rows, on the arms, legs and torso.
+Often these bites are found in rows on the arms, legs and torso.

 Bite marks are the usual indicator that bedbugs are present.
 Most people have reactions of itchy red marks, but some people don’t react to their bite.
 Asides from bite marks, an indication that you may have bedbugs are the droppings they leave on sheets, pillows, and blankets.
 These look like small black drops of blood.

 Bed bugs, in the past, were thought to be eradicated.
-Recently, due to increasing travel through the world, as well as a decrease in pesticide use in general (hotels), there has been a dramatic rise in bedbugs.
+Recently, due to increasing travel worldwide and decreased pesticide use in general (hotels), there has been a dramatic rise in bedbugs.
 People who travel can pick them up in their suitcases and clothing and bring them back into their homes.

-If you think you may have a problem with bed bugs, you would need to thoroughly inspect the bedroom.
-Check the mattress seams, box springs, spaces or cracks in headboards, along the baseboards, and any small gaps that the bed bugs could hide in that are close to your bed, between the cushions of couches and chairs, under area rugs and the edges of carpets
+If you think you may have a problem with bed bugs, you would need to inspect the bedroom thoroughly.
+Check the mattress seams, box springs, spaces or cracks in headboards, along the baseboards, and any small gaps that the bed bugs could hide in that are close to your bed, between the cushions of couches and chairs, under area rugs and the edges of carpets.

 Female & Male Adults